 Citizen science is an effective partnership between scientists and nonscientists that, when done well, offers benefits to the participants and beyond.
 Scientists can gain valuable data, analysis, and assistance in performing high-level procedures; community members can gain essential understanding of their environments and increased scientific literacy.
-Perhaps most important, countless species and habitats benefit from the large-scale, collective efforts that citizen science makes possible.
+Also, countless species and habitats benefit from the large-scale, collective efforts that citizen science makes possible.

-Science Connected offers several free resources for anyone interested in learning more about citizen science and getting involved in projects.
+Science Connected offers several free resources for anyone interested in learning more about collaborations between scientists and the public, or getting involved in projects.

 Citizen science White Paper

-Read the latest white paper from Science Connected– a study of citizen science as a tool for environmental conservation.
+Read the white paper from Science Connected entitled Citizen Science: A Tool for Conservation.
 This white paper is free, open-access, and peer-reviewed.